 - 3 Tablespoons parmesan cheese

-- Combine remaining ingredients in a bowl and mix thoroughly.
-Add to the skillet, and let cook without stirring for about 2 minutes until the eggs start to set around the edges.
+- While the spinach and garlic scapes cook combine the eggs, cheeses and salt in a bowl and mix thoroughly.
+Once the spinach is wilted add the eggs mixture to the skillet, and let cook without stirring for about 2 minutes until the eggs start to set around the edges.

-- Transfer the skillet to the oven and cook for 10-12 minutes until the eggs are puffed and set.
+- Transfer the skillet to the oven and bake for 10-12 minutes until the eggs are puffed and set.
+Sprinkle with ground pepper.